dydami/DamilolaMustaphaC73440976/README.md

 To create a new student account, click the "Create Student " button and fill in the student details.

-To update an existing student record, click the "Edit" button next to the student's name and make the necessary changes.

-To delete a student record, click the "Delete" button next to the student's name.

-Contributing

-Fork the repository.

 Create a new branch for your changes.

 Make your changes and test them thoroughly.